JuliaLang/julia/doc/src/manual/arrays.md

 assignment into, and concatenation of sparse matrices work in the same way as dense matrices.
 Indexing operations, especially assignment, are expensive, when carried out one element at a time.
-In many cases it may be better to convert the sparse matrix into `(I,J,V)` format using [`findnz()`](@ref), manipulate the nonzeros or the structure in the dense vectors `(I,J,V)`, and then reconstruct the sparse matrix.
+In many cases it may be better to convert the sparse matrix into `(I,J,V)` format using [`findnz()`](@ref), manipulate the values or the structure in the dense vectors `(I,J,V)`, and then reconstruct the sparse matrix.

 ### Correspondence of dense and sparse methods